vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 ### Step - 5: Create the vSphere cloud config file (vsphere.conf).
 #### For Kubernetes version 1.9.x and above

-vSphere Cloud Provider config file needs to be placed in the shared directory which should be accessible from kubelet container, controller-manager pod, and API server pod.
+vSphere Cloud Provider config file needs to be placed in the shared directory which should be accessible from kubelet, controller-manager, and API server.

 **```vsphere.conf```**
 ```